As part of your personal brand communications plan for executive job search, you need to build social proof.

 - Do all the search results for “your name” – at least on the first 2 or 3 pages of search results – support and reinforce your personal brand?

-Beyond social proof, here are some of the things recruiters and hiring decision makers at target companies are looking for when they Google candidates’ names:
+Here are some of the things recruiters and hiring decision makers look for when they Google candidates’ names:

 Social Media Engagement

-Is your social media presence non-existent, minimal, somewhat active, or super-active?
+How evident is your social media presence?
 At the very least, you need to have a fully-populated LinkedIn profile.
-And consider having at least some kind of presence on other platforms – Google Plus, Twitter, Facebook, Pinterest, Instagram, etc.
+And consider having at least some kind of presence on other platforms – Twitter, Facebook, YouTube, Pinterest, Instagram, etc.

 The vast majority of executive recruiters use social recruiting (social networks and social media) to source and assess talent.
 They’re online, looking for people like you.
 If you’re not there, they’re going to wonder whether you’re social media savvy and know how to operate in the digital world.